ThreatPatrol/AWS-secure-data-bridge-/README.md

 </div>

 # Vulnerability Management and Remediation (Vulnerability Management Reporting on Qualys)
 Perform a comprehensive vulnerability assessment using Qualys Community Edition to identify critical vulnerabilities in the network infrastructure.
-Provide actionable remediation recommendations to mitigate identified risks and ensure the security and integrity of the network.
+Provide actionable remediation recommendations to mitigate identified risks and ensure the security and integrity of the network..